 This gets Played for Laughs and Played for Drama at the exact same time in the Heralds of Valdemar series.
 In Winds of Change, Elspeth is in mage training with the Tayledras when her Companion, Gwena, reveals out of nowhere that she's also a mage.
 Cue an absolutely withering lecture from Elspeth about hiding things; a deserved one too considering that Gwena had been trying to herd Elspeth towards a Glorious Destiny for two complete novels.

 In Anne of Avonlea, Gilbert Blythe publishes a bunch of "notes" in a local newspaper, heavily implied to all be deliberate and amusing falsehoods.
 One implies that a neighbor, Mr. Harrison, is engaged.
 Mr. Harrison's very indignant wife shows up as soon as she reads this.
 Anne points out that none of this would have happened if he hadn't pretended to be unmarried.

 Mr. Harrison: If anybodyíd have asked me if I was married Iíd have said I was.

 Used directly in Jack Vance's Planet of Adventure series.
 Anacho has spent the first two books assuming that Adam Reith is crazy because he claims to have come from some other planet called "Earth".
 Until Traz mentions that he saw Reith's space boat.

-Minor occurence in Mistborn with the Kandra Ore Seur, when he doesn't tell Vin about a letter he knows she is interested in.
-In this case, it's simple passive-agressiveness, he's required to follow her orders, not to be helpful.
+Minor occurrence in Mistborn with the Kandra Ore Seur, when he doesn't tell Vin about a letter he knows is of interest to her.
+In this case, it's simple passive-aggressiveness; he's required to follow her orders, not to be helpful.
 Plus he's ticked off about his broken legs.